nafarlee/dotfiles/README.md

 UNIX Dotfiles
 =============

-Public repo of all of my unix based dotfiles.
-Feel free to use them (though i can't imagine why you would.)
+Vim configuration files and other dotfiles.

 Installation
 ------------

-1. Clone the repository somewhere on your computer.
+1. Clone the repository somewhere.
 2. Run the install script.
-Symlinks the vim files to your home directory. (does not link conky file)
+Symlinks the vim files to your home directory.